-You will have more following and engagement on some platforms over others.
+You will have more followers and engagement on some platforms over others.
 Maybe your SaaS brand is big on LinkedIn but not on Facebook.

 You can implement cross-channel promotion wherein you promote your (less-followed) page on another platform (where you have more followers).

 Since people already know your brand and value proposition, many of them would follow you across the board.

 Note, however, this will only work the right way if you publish unique content on different platforms.
 (Revisit tip #6)

 Your brand’s story is another one of the things that can position you apart in the crowd.

 Why does your brand exist?
 How it came into being?
 What are the initial challenges it faced?
 What has been its biggest breakthrough?

 The stories of your SaaS brand can cover these elements.
 And posting such stories on social media, in different ways and forms, can add depth to your brand presence, building a connection with the audience.

 This can increase the number of your social media followers, as well as drive engagement, and build trust value.